keystonejs/keystone/docs/content/docs/guides/auth-and-access-control.md

 ### Create a list for users

-To use the `auth` package, you need to nominate a list that stores your user accounts, and that lists needs at least two fields: an **identity** field (e.g username or email address, it should be unique) that users are looked up by when they sign in; and a **secret** field (i.e password) that is used to verify them.
+To use the `auth` package, you need to nominate a list that stores your user accounts, and that list needs at least two fields: an **identity** field (for example, a username or email address; it should be unique) that users are looked up by when they sign in, and a **password** field that is used to verify them.

 You can add any other fields you want to your users list, including contact information, permissions, roles, and relationships to other entities in your database.